Projects Overview

 Swan Lake Project

-The Swan Lake Project, comprising two granted exploration permits covering approximately 218km2, is located in the Southern Norrbotten region in northern Sweden (Figure 7).
+The Swan Lake Project, comprising two granted exploration permits covering approximately 218km2, is located in the Southern Norrbotten region in northern Sweden (Figure 14).
+Arctic Minerals holds an initial 51% interest in the Project and has the right to earn up to 80% pursuant to an earn-in agreement.

 Northern Sweden has a well-established mining industry, with multiple base and precious metal mines currently operating in the Northern Norrbotten and Skellefte Field ore districts.
 The Swan Lake project is located between these two historic ore districts, 20km northwest of the emerging industrial town of Boden.